 An installment plan is available to all students who register for fall or spring classes and whose bill for tuition is at least equal to the in-county cost of six credit hours.
 Students who register online and set up an installment plan can pay the balance online with a credit card or to the cashier on campus.
 Students must pay all fees and at least half of the tuition bill before the specified payment deadline, with the balance due by the end of the sixth week of classes.
 Students who do not make full payment by the end of the sixth week of classes are charged a late payment fee.
-These students cannot preregister for classes for the following semester/session or receive grades or transcripts until full payment is made.
+These students cannot obtain grades or transcripts, register for classes or participate in commencement until full payment is made.
 Dropping or withdrawing from a course does not eliminate the student's financial obligations to the college.